sanjay1604/Mini-Pulse/README.md

 ## DETAILS
 The code will be written in Java.
 The idea is to create a custom survey so the audience response will be reported only with a built http server(RESTful recommended).
 The database will be MYSQL but will be accessed through JDBC.

 The interface would be in such a way that when a user logins, a list of owned poll will be rendered.
-Additionally, they can also respond to public ACEPTING polls.
+Additionally, they can also respond to public ACCEPTING polls.
 Users can create polls, add questions and view poll reports.
 They can also respond to polls created by other Users and submit them.

 ### NOTE:
 This repository will be updated regularly.
 PRs from contributers are greatly appreciated.